thoas/django-rq-mail/README.rst

 Utilisation
 -----------

+Once you have installed it, you can run `python manage.py rq_mail` from your shell.

 Configuration
 -------------

 ``RQ_MAIL_PREFIX``
 ..................

+The prefix used to name all queues created by django-rq-mail.

 ``RQ_MAIL_MAIN_QUEUE``
 ......................

+The name of the main queue.

 ``RQ_MAIL_EMAIL_BACKEND``
 .........................

+The email backend used to send emails when they are processed in the background.

 ``RQ_MAIL_REDIS_HOST``
 ......................

+The Redis host used to connect.

 ``RQ_MAIL_REDIS_PORT``
 ......................

+The Redis port used to connect.

 ``RQ_MAIL_REDIS_DB``
 ....................

+The Redis database used to connect.

 ``RQ_MAIL_REDIS_PASSWORD``
 ..........................

+The Redis password used to connect.

 ``RQ_MAIL_FALLBACK_STEPS``
 ..........................

-Once you have installed it, you can run `python manage.py rq_mail` from your shell.
+A simple list of timing to create waiting queues, you can define as much steps as you want, each will be transformed by a queue.
+So if you define 10 steps, you will allow a message to fail 10 times until it will go in the failed queue.

 .. _Django: https://www.djangoproject.com/
 .. _rq: https://github.com/nvie/rq